If madness were a video game, this would be its title screen.

 Artificial Brilliance: Tails' AI in this game is much smarter than in the original, and he alters his behavior based on how you treat him.

-Art Shift: Halfway through Act 1 of Aquatic Ruin Zone, the graphics go 8-bit.
+Art Shift: Halfway through Act 1 of Aquatic Ruin Zone, the level turns into Aquatic Relix with an act clear screen from Sonic Blast.
 In Mystic Cave Zone, the graphics switch to hand-drawn art.
 Cutscenes feature a random mix of in-game sprites, anime FMVs, computer-animated FMVs, live-action FMVs, and puppetry.

 Captain Obvious: The in-game hint messages contain very important information.
 Such as "To collect rings, simply touch them," or "Each directional pad button corresponds with movement for your character."